TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### Channel status word

-Between the AES3 and S/PDIF standards, the contents of the 192-bit channel status word differ significantly, although they both agree that the first channel status bit distinguishes between the two 🤝.
+Between the AES3 and S/PDIF standards, the contents of the 192-bit channel status word differ significantly, although they both standards agree that the first channel status bit distinguishes between the two 🤝.
 In the case of AES3, the standard describes, in detail, the function of each bit.

 Broadly speaking, the channel status word indicates the type of data, has information about the clocks and various metadata such as channel origin/destination.

-I wont go into more detail in this article mainly because it's mostly irrelevant for Ultranet 🧐.
+I won't go into more detail in this article mainly because it's mostly irrelevant for Ultranet 🧐.
 For AES3, you can find the full format in the `EBU Tech 3250-2004` document.
 For consumer S/PDIF it's a bit more blurry but the English Wikipedia article has a nice table 📅.

 #### Practical example